AndersonPaschoalon/aic-bic-paper/README.md

 ```bash
 git clone https://github.com/AndersonPaschoalon/aic-bic-paper
 ```
-To donwload the pcap files used in the paper, clone the follow repository on the root directory of this project
+To donwload the pcap files used in the paper, clone the follow repository on the root directory of this project:
 ```bash
 git clone https://github.com/AndersonPaschoalon/Pcaps
 ```
 So the structure will be like:
-__aic-bic-paper/__ : root directory
+├── __aic-bic-paper/__ : root directory
 ├── __Cd/__ : python package used by the scripts
 ├── __dataProcessor/__ : octave, shell and python scripts
 ├── exec.sh : simulation commands
 ├── git-setup.sh : split/merge large files script
 ├── __Pcap/__ : pcap files directory
 ├── plot.py : plot script
 ├── __plots/__ : directory where the plots are placed
 ├── README.md : this readme file
 ├── run.py : script for automating the simulations

 To generate the pcap files:
 ```bash